LTurns/LTurns/README.md

 Dissertation: 'literature as a discriminative or biased force when presenting a disabled character.'
 - 2:1
 - Captained the Girls Squash Team - BUCS Champions
-- Had a radio show called“Blondies Breakfast”on Burn FM (Birmingham Radio Station)
+- Had a radio show called “Blondies Breakfast” on Burn FM (Birmingham Radio Station)
 - Writer for the University Tab
-- Part time job at the student union
+- Part time job at the Student Union

 #### University of Westminster (2016 to 2017)

 - Audio Technology, Audio-Visual works on Trailers, Short Films and Animations
-- Utilised WWise - an interactive audio solution for games
+- Utilised WWise - an interactive audio solution for games and applications
-- Use of XD and Adobe Animate for constructing application prototype
+- Use of XD and Adobe Animate for constructing application prototypes
 - Merit
-- Part time job at a Private School in Kensington
+- Part time job at Ashbourne Private School in Kensington

 #### Hobbies ####

 - Composing music and having a sing-song
 - Endless brunches or pub lunches
 - Tennis with friends
 - Listening to vinyl records from the golden oldies

 Other qualities include: dog person & cat person, a fan of the US Office and Peep Show, sociable and empathetic, a supportive and easy-going team player and a very hard worker.
 I have also been said to be a quick learner and thick-skinned (learned from my time in sales!).